SainingZhang/TITTLE/README.md

-# The threshold of the spatial tokenizer
+# VQGAN-LC-SD3: The alignment of the SD3 vae and the large codebook

 ## 🔧 Preparation